College of Education

 The purpose of the Ph.D.
 Research Requirement is to ensure that all Ph.D. candidates in the College of Education have had sufficient coursework to attain proficiency in at least one research methodology and are able to conduct independent dissertation research.

-The Research Requirements are intended to provide students with both a broad view of research methodologies and the ability to specialize in one area: quantitative, qualitative and interpretive.
+The Research Requirements are intended to provide students with both a broad view of research methodologies and the ability to specialize in one area: quantitative, qualitative, mixed method, and interpretive.
 It is intended that the choice of a focus area will be consistent with a student’s dissertation research.
 All students will take a Foundational Methods Course, one or more basic courses in one or more methodological areas, and advanced courses in a particular area.
-Completion of the PhD requirements for the counseling psychology program will satisfy the College research requirement in the quantitative area.
-However, students are welcome to take additional courses in other methodologies to round out their research training.
+All students take two (8 credits total) foundational quantitative statistics courses (which are required for the quantitative research area).
+Students who want to complete a qualitative mixed method, or interpretative research area will take an additional foundational course in that research area.
+All students will take two advanced courses (8 credits) within their research area specialization.
 All students will use a two-stage College-level approval process in consultation with their academic advisers.
 In the first stage of the process, students should complete the Research Area Approval Form, preferably in their first year in the program.
 After completing all research requirements, students should submit a revised approval form, noting the requirements were completed.
 Candidates must maintain a B average for all methodology courses.

 Dissertation Research